MohamedBelannab/ma.nike.github.io/README.md

 * The homepage features a carousel or slider showcasing featured products.
 * The navigation menu includes links to different pages on the website, such as the homepage, categories, and collections.
 * Product pages provide detailed information about each shoe, including photos, descriptions, sizes, colors, prices, and any relevant details.
-[^6]:Users can add and remove items from their shopping cart and view the total cost before proceeding to checkout.
+* Users can add and remove items from their shopping cart and view the total cost before proceeding to checkout.
-[^7]:The checkout page includes a form for users to enter their billing and shipping information, select a payment method, and place their order.
+* The checkout page includes a form for users to enter their billing and shipping information, select a payment method, and place their order.
-[^8]:Users can view their orders, update their personal information, and manage their wish lists and notifications on their account page.
+* Users can view their orders, update their personal information, and manage their wish lists and notifications on their account page.
-[^9]:The website includes a search function that allows users to find specific products by keyword or filter results by various criteria.
+* The website includes a search function that allows users to find specific products by keyword or filter results by various criteria.
-[^10]:The design of the website is responsive, meaning it adjusts to different screen sizes and devices.
+* The design of the website is responsive, meaning it adjusts to different screen sizes and devices.
-[^11]:The website integrates with a payment gateway and shipping carriers to facilitate online transactions and deliveries.
+* The website integrates with a payment gateway and shipping carriers to facilitate online transactions and deliveries.
-[^12]:The website is built with a flexible and scalable architecture using React.js and other tools, making it easy to maintain and update over time.
+* The website is built with a flexible and scalable architecture using React.js and other tools, making it easy to maintain and update over time.